vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/context/README.md

 public class A implements Instance {
   @Override
   public void conditional() {
-    return 1 < 2; // Will initialize instance if condition is true
+    return 1 < 2; // Will initialize instance if condition is true.
   }
 }
 ```